 At the beginning of the case, if you hire the Law Office of Nir Basse, we will meet to review the evidence/discovery once it is tendered to us by the State's Attorney.
 The number of times we need to meet will depend on whether we seek to negotiate a plea in the case, or try to beat the charges in trial or by Motion.
 The complexity of the case and the amount of evidence and witnesses will also impact the meeting frequency and necessity.
 With the recent technological and internet advancements for remote meetings, the ability to meet remotely has greatly increased efficiency and saved our clients countless hours of travel and parking expenses.
 The option for an in person meeting or a remote meeting is always available.

 In order for a Felony case to proceed from a charge to an actual case against the defendant, a ‘Finding of Probable Cause' is required.
 This can happen in one of two ways: Preliminary Hearing or Grand Jury Indictment.

-In a Preliminary Hearing the State’s Attorney assigned to the courtroom will seek the testimony of one or more witnesses in the case, usually a police officer.
+In a Preliminary Hearing the State's Attorney assigned to the courtroom will seek the testimony of one or more witnesses in the case, usually a police officer.
 These witnesses will testify with the intention of showing the judge that there was probable cause to charge the defendant with a crime.
 The defense attorney will also have an opportunity to cross-examine the witness in the Preliminary Hearing.
-The defendant does not need to be found ’Guilty Beyond a Reasonable Doubt’ at this hearing, but by just a ‘Preponderance of the Evidence’ (more likely than not) that there was probable cause to charge the defendant with the crime.
-This hearing can take place on the first court date, which must take place within 30 days of being charged if the Defendant is in custody.
+The defendant does not need to be found 'Guilty Beyond a Reasonable Doubt' at this hearing, but by just a ‘Preponderance of the Evidence' (more likely than not) that there was probable cause to charge the defendant with the crime.
+This hearing can take place on the first court date, but must take place within 30 days of being charged if the Defendant is in custody.